creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-07-07-C2FTrans-Segmentation.md

 # Architecture
 ![](/collections/images/C2Ftrans/architecture.jpg)
-The authors use a full U-Net as backbone for the feature extraction and add transformer modules (CGT and BLT) to the decoder the U-Net.
-This idea is quite different from [UNETR]({% post_url 2022-07-01-UNETR-TransformerMedicalImageSegmentation %}){:target="_blank"} that replaces directly the encoder of the U-Net with transformers.
+The authors use a full U-Net as backbone for the feature extraction and add transformer modules (CGT and BLT) to the decoder of the U-Net.
+This idea is quite different from UNETR[^1] that replaces directly the encoder of the U-Net with transformers.

 ## Cross-scale Global Transformer (CGT)
 ![](/collections/images/C2Ftrans/CGT.jpg)